Rann of Kutch: Geography

 The Rann of Kutch is located mostly in the Indian state of Gujarat, specifically Kutch district, for which it is named.
 Some parts extend into the Pakistani province of Sindh.
-The word Rann means "desert".
+The word Rann or Rinn means "desert" in Sindhi and Gujarati.

 The Rann of Kutch covers around 26,000 square kilometres (10,000 square miles).
 The Great Rann of Kutch is the larger portion of the Rann.
 It extends east and west, with the Thar Desert to the north and the low hills of Kutch to the south.
 The Indus River Delta lies to the west in southern Pakistan.
 The Little Rann of Kutch lies southeast of the Great Rann, and extends southwards to the Gulf of Kutch.

 Many rivers originating in Rajasthan and Gujarat flow into the Rann of Kutch, including the Luni, Bhuki, Bharud, Nara, Kharod, Banas, Saraswati, Rupen, Bambhan, and Machchhu.
-Kori Creek and Sir Creek, tidal creeks which are part of the Indus River Delta, are located at the western end of the Great Rann.
+Kori Creek and Sir Creek, tidal creeks, which are part of the Indus River Delta, are located at the western end of the Great Rann.

 The surface is generally flat and very close to sea level, and most of the Rann floods annually during the monsoon season.
 There are areas of sandy higher ground, known as bets or medaks, which lie two to three metres above flood level.
 Trees and shrubs grow on the bets, and they provide refuges for wildlife during the annual floods.

 Climate

-The climate of the ecoregion is subtropical.
-Temperatures average 44 °C during the hot summer months, and can reach highs of 50 °C. During the winter the temperature can drop to or below freezing.
+The climate of the ecoregion is tropical savanna/semi-arid.
+Temperatures average 44 °C during the hot summer months, and can reach highs of 50 °C. During winter the temperature can drop to or below freezing point.

 Rainfall is highly seasonal.
 The Rann of Kutch is dry for most of the year, and rainfall is concentrated in the June to September monsoon season.
 During the monsoon season, local rainfall and river runoff flood much of the Rann to a depth of 0.5 metres.
 The waters evaporate during the long dry season, leaving the Rann dry again by the start of the next monsoon season.

 Ecology

 The Rann of Kutch is the only large flooded grasslands zone in the Indomalayan realm.
-The area has desert on one side and the sea on the other enables various ecosystems, including mangroves and desert vegetation.
+The area has desert on one side and the sea on the other, which enables various ecosystems, including mangroves and desert vegetation.
 Its grassland and deserts are home to forms of wildlife that have adapted to its often harsh conditions.
 These include endemic and endangered animal and plant species.